 In my work with Project Sprouts, I have seen firsthand how devastating they can be to a family when visiting some villages outside Hanoi.
 I have been in the homes of children who had nothing because they had a father who died of a disease, so the family lost their main breadwinner.

 In some cultures, when a woman loses a spouse, it is almost impossible for her to remarry due to social or cultural stigmatism.
 With the death of a spouse, she is almost ensured she will live in poverty.

 In speaking of the importance of health care and poverty, the World Bank has said:

 Many developed countries, including the United States, have seen many people be forced into poverty because of health care expenses.
-A recent study found that Americans who relied on Medicare for their main health insurance faced higher medical bills so that they would forego essential health care.
+A recent study found that Americans who relied on Medicare for their main health insurance faced higher medical bills, so they would forego essential health care.

-This foregoing of essential health care could then lead to more severe medical problems in the future.
-In other words, in many of the world’s so-called wealthier countries, many people are considered “health care poor” because their health care bills are so high they cannot afford to get the health care help they really need.
+This foregoing of essential health care could lead to more severe medical problems in the future.
+In other words, in many of the world’s so-called wealthier countries, many people are considered “healthcare poor” because their healthcare bills are so high they cannot afford to get the healthcare help they need.

 Lack Of Job Opportunities

 The lack of job opportunities is also one of the core causes of poverty.
 For the poor, their labor is usually the only real asset to improve their lives and well-being.

 A person who does not have productive employment opportunities will have difficulty getting out of poverty, educating themselves or their children, or improving their social development.